House passes $484B coronavirus small business relief bill, sends to Trump

 This was the first time the House resumed session since March 27, when they passed the massive $2 trillion CARES Act by a voice vote.
 Much had changed in a month.

 Lawmakers and staff wore masks in the House chamber.
-Hand sanitizer was dispersed to offices.
+Members wiped down microphones and lecterns after they spoke.
 Voting took place in alphabetical waves to limit the number of people on the floor.
+The vote took one hour and 22 minutes to complete.

 Some lawmakers expressed frustration the spending bill was worked out by leadership while lawmakers were home on a monthlong recess.